Perspectives from WGS Majors

 A. Two core courses

-Ordinarily, WMGS 5a will be offered each fall, and WMGS 105b each spring.
+Ordinarily, WMGS 5a and WMGS 105b will be offered each fall.
 With permission of the WGS undergraduate advising head, students may be allowed to substitute another feminist theory course for WMGS 105b.

-This interdisciplinary course introduces central concepts and topics in the field of women's and gender studies.
-Explores the position of women in diverse settings and the impact of gender as a social, cultural and intellectual category in the United States and around the globe.
-Asks how gendered institutions, behaviors and representations have been configured in the past and function in the present, and also examines the ways in which gender intersects with many other vectors of identity and circumstance in forming human affairs.
+This interdisciplinary course introduces central concepts and topics in the field of women's, gender, and sexuality studies.
+Explores the position of women in diverse settings and the impact of gender as a social, cultural, and intellectual category in the United States and around the globe.
+Asks how gendered institutions, behaviors, and representations have been configured in the past and function in the present, and also examines the ways in which gender and sexuality intersect with many other vectors of identity and circumstance in forming human affairs.
 Usually offered every fall.

 B. Seven additional courses